Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ``` sql
 execute immediate $$
 ```
-9. This script uses an insert overwrite pattern.
-The code will overwrite the table with the new values in essence doing a truncate/insert.
-The advantage of doing *"insert overwrite"* is that the table will never be empty.
-With a truncate/insert pattern there could be time period in which the table is empty if users query the data.
+9. This script uses an *"insert overwrite"* pattern where the code will essentially be doing a truncate/insert.
+The advantage of doing *"insert overwrite"*, versus a truncate/insert, is that the table will never be empty.
+With a truncate/insert pattern there could be a time period in which the table is empty if users were to query the data.

 ``` sql
 insert overwrite into part_dm